K7king/diego-dev-notes/README.md

 Here are it's responsibilities and the actions it takes:

 1. *Reaping ActualLRPs on failed Cells:*
 	- Cells periodically maintain their presence in the BBS.
-If a Cell disappears the BBS will notice and CAS `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
+If a Cell disappears the BBS will notice and update `CLAIMED` and `RUNNING` ActualLRPs associated with the missing Cell to `UNCLAIMED`.
 The BBS will also emit starts for these missing ActualLRPs.
 	- In addition to polling periodically, the BBS actively watches for Cells disappearing.
 When a Cell goes away, convergence is triggered immediately.
 This was covered in #11.
 2. *Starting missing ActualLRPs:*
 	- If there is no ActualLRP in the BBS for a particular DesiredLRP index, it creates an `UNCLAIMED` ActualLRP and requests a start.